 The K–8 Academy

-Our K-8 program covers all of the core subjects: English/language arts, math, science, and social studies.
-Students will also participate in PE, the Arts, and bible classes, while our middle school students will begin formal classes in logic to prepare them for high school.
-Class sizes are smaller than they would be at other schools, so your child never has to worry about not receiving extra help.
+Our K–8 program covers all of the core subjects: English/language arts, math, science, and social studies.
+Students also participate in PE, the Arts, and Bible classes, while our middle school students will begin formal classes in logic to prepare them for high school.
+Class sizes are smaller than they would be at other schools, so your child need never worry about not receiving extra help.

-The Leadership Academy exists to prepare our high school students for their “next steps” in life, be it college, the military, vocational training, or a career.
+The Leadership Academy exists to prepare our high school students for their “next step” in life, be it college, the military, vocational training, or a career.
 This preparation takes the form of character development, discipline, and the ability to take responsibility.
 Our leadership focus empowers students to learn to lead themselves and others.
-They will learn critical-thinking, communication, ethical decision making, worldview discernment, and personal and social responsibility that will give them the skills to lead themselves and prepare them to take on meaningful leadership in our community.
+They will learn critical thinking, communication, ethical decision-making, worldview-discernment, and personal and social responsibility, all of which give them the skills to lead themselves and prepare them to take on meaningful leadership in our community.

 In addition to the core subjects, our high school classes involve the Bible, the arts, foreign language, and a number of electives.
-We offer everything students need take their next steps in life whether that be to gain admission to college, find a vocational skill, join the military, or simply explore their interests.
+We offer everything students need to take their next step in life, whether that be to gain admission to college, find a vocational skill, join the military, or simply explore their interests.
 These are supplemented by a number of activities and organizations including athletics, various honor societies, student government, and extracurricular clubs.

-Our dual enrollment courses are a chance for students and their parents to save money while getting a head start.
+Our dual enrollment courses enable students and their parents to save money while getting a head start.
 These courses are held at or by USF and HCC, with some being held online and others at their respective campuses.
 Students earn college credit while still in high school without having to pay tuition.
 This means they have smaller course loads in college, leading to less stress and lower costs.

 As an I-20 school we are honored to serve international students from across the world who are looking for a Christian education in the USA.
 We also accept Step Up For Students and McKay Scholarships and provide numerous financial aid options.